 What Should You Do After a Truck Accident?

-Taking the right steps after a truck accident is important for your health and your ability to claim compensation.
+Taking the right steps after a commercial truck accident is important for your health and your ability to claim compensation.

 Make sure that everyone else at the scene is doing okay.
 In case the paramedics have not yet arrived, you should first get first aid for the people who need it.
 In case there’s a victim who is badly hurt or unconscious, avoid moving them unless their location poses a hazard.